HesselM/rpicross_notes/05-xc-userland.md

 # 6. Cross-compile and Install Userland

 The [userland](https://github.com/raspberrypi/userland) repository of the Pi Foundation contains several libraries to communicate with the RPi's GPU and use GPU related actions such as `mmal`, `GLES` and others.
-It also contains the camera functions such as `raspivid` and `raspistill`
+It also contains the camera functions such as `raspivid` and `raspistill`.

 ## Table of Contents